mohaEs/image-to-images-translation/README.md

 --ngf  &nbsp; &nbsp;  number of filters for the first layer, default 64 <br>
 --lr   &nbsp; &nbsp;  learning rate, default 0.0002 <br>
 --kernelsize   &nbsp; &nbsp;  size of the kernel for filters of the conv layers in generator, default 4 <br>
+--patience_epochs &nbsp; &nbsp;  number of patience epochs in which discriminator loss is decreasing while generator loss is increasing (i.e. discriminator starts to win), default 100 <br>

 e.g.
 for training with cross validation, single task, task 1, ... : <br>